royhobbstn/chirpy/README.md

 *"A chirp is quieter than a tweet."*

-A free, minimal information-focused Twitter client.
+A free, minimal, information-focused Twitter client.

-Only display "chirps" with outside links.
+Only display *"chirps"* with outside links.
 No inane banter.
 No moral outrage.
 No endless scrolling.
 Just the nutrients.

 Chirpy dutifully delivers a limited selection of info-link-worms and you will eat them because it's what you've been given.</sub>